Adverse Possession in Texas

 Paying Taxes

 Clients routinely inquire about payment of back taxes on land they want to adversely possess.
 “Should we pay the taxes?” they ask.
 Well, yes; otherwise the taxing authorities will eventually conduct a tax sale and title will be acquired by someone else.
 Clients also ask “Can you guarantee that if I pay the taxes, I won’t lose my money?”
 The answer is of course no. Firstly, lawyers never guarantee anything.
-Secondly, it is always possible that the true owner of the property will appear and demand possession.
-If that occurs, then the client has made a gift to that person by paying back taxes.
+Secondly, the true owner may appear and demand possession.
+If that occurs, then the client will have made a gift to that person by paying back taxes.

 The affidavit of adverse possession is an inexpensive and creative device that can be effective under the right circumstances.
 The process is not, however, without a measure of risk and uncertainty.